seangoogoo/very-simple-grid/README.md

 ## Responsive display properties

 The display properties classes are structured this way: `.d-{breakpoint}-{displayProperty}`.
+All display properties uses the {breakpoint} parameter as previously described.

 Available display properties are:
 - `.d-none` and `.s-d-none` classes hide the element they are applied to.